krakenjs/adaro/README.md

 // app.set('view engine', 'js');
 ```

+Make sure that if you've `app.set('views', somepath)` that the path separators are correct for your operating system.

 ### Configuration
 Config options can be used to specify dust helpers, enabled/disable caching, and custom file loading handlers.